Sant Antoni festival offers traditional escudella meals in Pas de la Casa, while art, history, and culture

 Key Points

-- Pas de la Casa Sant Antoni festival offers escudella meal from 1pm at Plaça de l’Església, €8 full plate.
+- Pas de la Casa Sant Antoni festival: escudella €2-€8 from 1pm at Plaça de l’Església.

 ### Upcoming Events and Exhibitions in Andorra

-The Pas de la Casa kicks off its annual Sant Antoni festival with a traditional escudella meal available for purchase at tourist offices or on the day of the event.
-Priced at €8 for the full plate including escudella, or €2 for escudella alone—packaged this year—the servings will be distributed from 1pm at Plaça de l’Església de Sant Pere.
+Pas de la Casa has launched its annual Sant Antoni festival, where attendees can buy a traditional escudella meal at tourist offices or on the event day.
+The full plate costs €8, or €2 for escudella alone in this year's packaged format, with distribution starting at 1pm from Plaça de l’Església de Sant Pere.

 Original Sources